Master of Fine Arts in Dance

 On-Campus and Distance Education Degree Programs

-Students, in consultation with the advisory committee, will develop a proposed degree plan.
 The degree plan must be created, submitted, and approved through the online Document Processing Submission System (DPSS).
-The degree plan must be submitted prior to the deadline imposed by the student’s college or school and approved by the Graduate and Professional School no later than 90 days prior to the date of the final oral examination or thesis defense.
-Students must select the appropriate program option when submitting a proposed degree plan.
+The degree plan must be submitted prior to the deadline imposed by the student’s college or school and approved by the Graduate and Professional School no later than 90 days prior to the last day for completion of a Final Examination.
+Students must select the appropriate program option(s) when submitting a proposed degree plan.

-Additional coursework may be added to the approved degree plan by petition through DPSS, if deemed necessary by the advisory committee, to correct deficiencies in the student’s academic preparation.
-No changes can be made to the degree plan once the student’s Final Examination Request or Final Examination Exemption Request is approved by the Graduate and Professional School.
+Changes to an approved degree plan, if deemed necessary by the advisory committee, may be made through a petition to the Graduate and Professional School.
+No changes can be made to a degree plan once a student’s Final Examination Request or Final Examination Exemption Request is approved by the Graduate and Professional School.

 Degree program time limits apply to courses listed on a degree plan.
-Details are available on the Time Limits section in each degree program page.
+For additional information, students should check the Time Limits section under Additional Requirements.

 Credit Requirements